OWASP/Top10/2021/docs/A04_2021-Insecure_Design.md

 Secure design is a culture and methodology that constantly evaluates threats and ensures that code is robustly designed and tested to prevent known attack methods.
-Secure design requires a secure development lifecycle, some form of secure design pattern or paved road component library or tooling, and threat modeling.
+Learn from mistakes and offer positive incentives to promote improvements.
+Secure design is neither an add-on nor a tool that you can add to a software.
+It requires a secure development lifecycle, some form of secure design pattern or paved road component library or tooling, and threat modeling.
+Reach out for your security specialists at the beginning of a software project to get accompaignet throughout the whole project and maintainance of your software.

 ## How to Prevent